neuralmagic/deepsparse/examples/sparseserver-ui/README.md

 The `config.yaml` file in the `server` directory includes a list of four BERT QA models for the DeepSparse Server to get started.
 If you prefer to add additional models to the `config.yaml` file, make sure to also add a `MultiPipelineClient` object to the `variants` attribute in the `settings.py` module.

 Currently, the SparseZoo contains 20 BERT models, and the `big-config.yaml` file contains the full list in case you want to load them all 🤯.
 To load all 20 models at once, make sure you have at least 16GB of RAM available, otherwise you will get out of memory errors.
+In addition, uncomment the pipelines in the `settings.py` module.

 For more details on question answering models, please refer to our [updated list](https://sparsezoo.neuralmagic.com/?domain=nlp&sub_domain=question_answering&page=1).

 ## <div>`START SERVER`</div>

-To download and initialize the models in the `config.yaml` file, run:
+To download and initialize the four models in the `config.yaml` file, run:
 ```bash
 deepsparse.server --config_file server/config.yaml
 ```

-The DeepSparse Server should now be running on host `0.0.0.0` and port `5543`.
+After downloading , the DeepSparse Server should now be running on host `0.0.0.0` and port `5543`.

 ## <div>`START CLIENT`</div>